When I Was Your Man: Composition and lyrics

 For Andrew Unterberger of Pop Dust, the song "starts out dangerously close to 'Drops of Jupiter' territory, but luckily, there are no fried chicken or soy latte lyrics to be found here."
 He also noted that "'When I Was Your Man' goes minimal with the musical accompaniment, featuring just Bruno and his piano, sounding halfway between an Alicia Keys ballad and Prince's "How Come U Don't Call Me Anymore?"."
 Andy Gill of The Independent called it a "McCartney-esque piano ballad."
 Melinda Newman of HitFix thought that the song "sounds like a cross between Stevie Wonder and Elton John," also seeing "a touch of Michael Jackson" in his delivery.
 Sam Lansky of Idolator agreed, writing that "while evoking Elton John, the track sounds like it was recorded live in a piano bar, with audible background noise, like the spooling of film on a projector."
 Robert Copsey of Digital Spy said that Mars lists everything he should have done for the one he loved before she broke up with him.
+Maura Johnston from Rolling Stone finds Mars's "pouring his heart out with enough passion to wonder if he's hoping to turn back the clock via pure emotionalism."
 The lyrics find Mars regretful of not giving attention to his ex, as he "should have bought her" flowers and treated her better, as he reflects on their past relationship wishing for her new man to treat her better.